 Le Jeune related conversations with Carigouan and his followers concerning the creation; the nature of the universe and all that inhabits it, which they believed was restored by Messou after a general destruction by flood; the nature of the “genii” who were acquainted with events in the future, and who were called upon in the tent-shaking ritual; the souls of men and animals (the souls being shadows with physical attributes, therefore they must eat, sleep, drink, and hunt); and the village of departed souls.
 He describes dreams, songs, dances, drums, sweat-baths, and the curing of sickness.

-Carigouan remained hostile to the priest who described him as “vile to the last degree.”
+Carigouan remained hostile to the priest, who described him as “vile to the last degree.”
 He made heavy demands for presents, especially of tobacco, and he bitterly resented Le Jeune’s attempts to discredit him.
 “This was like tearing his soul out of his body,” Le Jeune wrote.
 Carigouan had a natural aversion to the French.
 He retarded Le Jeune’s study of the language, he blasphemed in his presence, and he continually led his followers in sneers and derision against the father, often threatening him with death.
 Only at Christmas, in a period of great want, did he join in prayers.

 The following winter, 1634–35, Carigouan was burned alive when his cabin was set on fire by one of his own people to relieve himself of the burden of the then sick medicine-man.
-At his death, his son was brought to Le Jeune and baptized in 1636.
+After his death, his son was brought to Le Jeune and baptized in 1636.

 JR (Thwaites) passim.